 Chesapeake Bay watershed from the Chesapeake Bay Program

 As the water draining into the Bay works its way across the landscape, it picks up pollutants that adversely affect life in the Chesapeake Bay.
 Rain water carries soil, excess nutrients, fertilizers and pollutants from agricultural operations, streets, industries, lawns and construction sites, ultimately ending up in the Bay.
 Impacts from these various pollutants can adversely affect the vital species within the Bay and the natural balance of the Bay.

 Now, more than ever, people within the Bay drainage region realize that what they do on the land directly affects the health of the Chesapeake Bay.
 Over the past fifteen years, various citizens, private groups, government agencies and businesses have been joining forces to clean up the Bay watershed.
 In order to restore and protect the resources of the Chesapeake Bay, all of us need to become better stewards of the land.

-Technical Assistance and Cost Share Funding
+Cost Share Funding

 We have partnered with NRCS to install bmp’s that are funded through their Environmental Quality Incentives Program (EQIP) and have other grant programs available to assist farmers in the design and installation of conservation practices.
 These programs provide cost share funding for all of the practices listed above and many more.
 If you would like to have a conservation district representative visit your farm for ideas on manure storage, collection and disposal of barnyard runoff or any other agricultural conservation practice, please contact Scott Metzger at 717-264-5499 or email at [email protected].
 You can also contact John High at 717-264-5499 or email him at [email protected].